 The Co-Op/I Program is open to students in any discipline in ED 3/4, AMP 1/2, and any master’s level.
 ED4 students who successfully secure a summer Co-op/I work placement are required to defer their graduation to October.

 The Co-op/I Program is a non-compulsory option.
 Credits earned through the Co-op/I Program do not exempt students from any degree requirement and are in addition to the degree requirements of each student’s program.
 Students will typically participate in four-month summer placements only.
 Eight and twelve-month work term opportunities will be assessed on a case-by-case basis for their impact on the student’s academic program.

 The position of student ambassador is a volunteer, unpaid leadership position.
-Ambassadors must be enrolled as a part-time or full-time student in either the undergraduate or graduate program in the Faculty of Architecture.
-They must be willing to volunteer for at least 10 hours over the course of the academic year.
-Student ambassadors receive recognition on their co-curricular record.
+Ambassadors must be enrolled as a part-time or full-time student in either the undergraduate (ED3, ED4) or graduate program in the Faculty of Architecture.
+They must be willing to volunteer a minimum of 10 hours over the course of the academic year.
+Student ambassadors meeting the minimum time will receive recognition on their Co-Curricular record.